exposit/pythia-oracle/HELP.md

 > insect-humanoid (2) Int: high intelligent HD: 11 Traits: rapacious, chimeric SA: spell-like ability resembling 2nd level spell

-*A bizarre centaur-like hybrid of mindflayer and ant, these creatures display a rapacious intelligence but seem only interested in one-upping each other in petty schemes.
+*A bizarre centaur-like hybrid of brain-eating humanoid cephalopod and ant, these creatures display a rapacious intelligence but seem only interested in one-upping each other in petty schemes.
 Fortunately, there are only two of them, but each is a fearsome foe.
 Notably, if one touches a victim in melee, the victim takes a d6 penalty to Intelligence, Wisdom, and Charisma (down to a minimum of 1) that lasts until their next full rest.*

 "Copy Monsters To Main" copies your monsters into your main log.

 "Clear Monsters" erases all of the fields.

-##### World & Wilderness
+##### World & Civilization

 These generators help flesh the world out when a simple "Yes/No" question doesn't seem sufficient.